-Objective 3.1: BC Hydro will help keep electricity bills affordable for our customers by managing our costs, exploring innovative solutions to support our customers and making cost-effective investments to maintain and expand our electricity system.
+Objective 3.1: BC Hydro will help keep electricity bills affordable by managing our costs, exploring innovative solutions to support our customers and making cost-effective investments to maintain and expand our electricity system.

-- BC Hydro's residential rates were again ranked in the first quartile for 2020/21, based on an analysis of Hydro Quebec's annual report, 2020 Comparison of Electricity Rates in Major North American Cities. - In December 2020, the BC Utilities Commission confirmed a 1.62 per cent rate decrease for 2020/21 that helped keep electricity bills affordable for our customers. - On October 3, 2020, Site C reached its most important construction milestone to date, when the Peace River was successfully diverted around the dam site. - Over the last five years, BC Hydro successfully delivered 281 capital projects at a total cost of \$4.05 billion, which is 3.64 per cent under budget overall and within the target of +/- 5 per cent of budget.
+- BC Hydro's residential, commercial and industrial rates were ranked in the first quartile, based on an analysis of Hydro Quebec's annual report, 2021 Comparison of Electricity Rates in North America. - Filed the Fiscal 2023 to Fiscal 2025 Revenue Requirements Application with the BC Utilities Commission (BCUC) requesting a bill decrease of 1.4 per cent starting April 1, 2022. - Over the last five years, BC Hydro successfully delivered 234 capital projects at a total cost of \$4.14 billion, which is 4.76 per cent under the aggregated budget of \$4.35 billion and within the target of +/- 5 per cent of budget. - Implemented all 17 recommendations resulting from Peter Milburn's independent review of the Site C project to improve project oversight and governance.

-Performance Measure(s)1 2019/20 Actuals 2020/21 Target 2020/21 Actuals 2021/22 Target 2022/23 Target 3.a Affordable Bills 1 st quartile 1 st quartile 1 st quartile 1 st quartile 1 st quartile 3.b Project Budget to Actual Cost Within +5% to Within +5% to Within +5% to -2.23% on \$7.18 billion -5% of budget excluding project reserve amounts - 3.64% on \$4.05 billion -5% of budget excluding project reserve amounts -5% of budget excluding project reserve a mounts
+Performance Measures 1 2020/21 Actuals 2021/22 Target 2021/22 Actuals 2022/23 Target 2023/24 Target 3.a Affordable Bills - Residential 2 N/A 3 1 st quartile 1 st quartile 1 st quartile 1 st quartile 3.b Affordable Bills - Commercial 2 N/A 3 1 st quartile 1 st quartile 1 st quartile 1 st quartile 3.c Affordable Bills - Industrial 4 N/A 3 1 st quartile 1 st quartile 1 st quartile 1 st quartile 3.d Project Budget to Actual Cost 5 -3.64% on \$4.05 billion 6 Within +5% to -5% of budget excluding project reserve amounts -4.76% on \$4.35 billion 7 Within +5% to -5% of budget excluding project reserve amounts Within +5% to -5% of budget excluding project reserve amounts

-&lt;sup>1 Performance Measure descriptions, rationale, data source information and benchmarking are a vailable on line at www.bchydro.com/performance BC Hydro calculates a relative index for each usage level within the residential category and then calculates an
+1 Performance Measure descriptions, rationale, data source information and benchmarking are a vailable online at . www.bchydro.com/toolbar/about/accountability reports/financial reports/annual reports.html.

 BC Hydro prudently manages all costs to maintain affordable rates for our customers, including operating and capital expenditures.
-Our ongoing actions to keep rates low for our customers have resulted in our residential rates again being ranked in the first quartile (fifth overall) for 2020/21, based on analysis of Hydro Quebec's annual report, 2020 Comparison of Electricity Rates in Major North American Cities.
+Our ongoing actions to keep rates low for our customers have resulted in our residential, commercial and industrial rates being ranked in the first quartile for 2021/22, based on analysis of Hydro Quebec's annual report, 2021 Comparison of Electricity Rates in Major North American Cities.